 - Pending Review indicates that a certain post is finished and ready for publication, but should undergo a revision by someone different from the author.
 This is a handy function, as it demonstrates how well WordPress handles collaborative work – an author can create a piece of content, and then a more experienced WordPress user can publish it only after comprehensive proofreading.

 - Published means that the blog piece is live and any site visitor can see it.
-The “published” status is the final in the creation process and indicates that the author has finished his job.

 WordPress Post Formats

 The post formats are optional changes that you can apply to your WordPress blog section for featuring different types of visual content.
 WordPress allows many different types of formats and it is best for you to mix them, so you come up with original ideas for your blog – the more visually representative your site is, the more likely it is to attract visitors and retain their attention.

 However, keep in mind that different WordPress themes support different post formats.
 So, if you wish to include different visual components in your site, don’t forget to filter out the themes that support more post format options.
 To do so, when searching for a WordPress Theme, from the Feature Select menu, among others, select the Post Formats filter:

 As it comes to the different types of formats, these are the ones that you can choose from:

 - Standard Post Format – This is the default and most commonly used post format in WordPress.
 This can become an article or anything else, all depending on your personal preferences.